a-morales/kwm/README.md

     ./kwm
     popd

-The reason for this is that hotkeys.cpp can edited and rebuild separately, and *Kwm* will reload this library without having to be restarted and so hotkeys can be edited live.
+The reason for this is that hotkeys.cpp can edited and rebuild separately, and *Kwm* will reload this
+library without having to be restarted and so hotkeys can be edited live.
+If changes have been made to hotkeys.cpp, run the sobuild.sh script to recompile this file separately.

 ## Configuration:

 The default configuration file is `$HOME/.kwmrc` and is a script that contains *Kwmc* commands
 to be executed when *Kwm* starts.
-This file can be used to blacklist applications and specify other settings, as well as run any
-command not restricted to *Kwmc*.
+This file can be used to blacklist applications and specify other settings, as well as run any command not restricted to *Kwmc*.

 A sample config can be found within the [examples](examples) directory.